Boston College Supplemental Essays

 Declining acceptance rates

-In addition, the Boston College acceptance rate has steadily decreased over the past five years.
-So, as more students have begun applying to more schools, acceptance rates across the nation have become more competitive.
-In addition, the pandemic forced many colleges and universities to adopt test-optional policies.
+The Boston College acceptance rate has steadily decreased over the past five years.
+As more students have begun applying to more schools, acceptance rates across the nation have become more competitive.
+On top of that, the pandemic forced many colleges and universities to adopt test-optional policies.
 Consequently, even more students applied to college, especially competitive schools like Boston College and the Ivies.
 The Boston College acceptance rate from last year definitely reflects this uptick in applicants.

-Recently, Boston College has made their admissions process test-optional as well.
-If you so choose—or, of course, are unable—you don’t need to submit SAT or ACT scores.
+Boston College admissions has made their 2025-2026 admissions cycle test-optional as well.
+If you so choose — or, of course, are unable — you don’t need to submit SAT or ACT scores.
 However, if you don’t submit test scores, Boston College admissions will place greater emphasis on the rest of your application.
 This includes Boston College essays, so make your choice wisely.
-Even if your standardized test scores are solidly in the middle—or even slightly below average—submitting them may not hurt.
+Even if your standardized test scores are solidly in the middle — or even slightly below average — submitting them may not hurt.

 Additional Tips for the Boston College essay